vedderb/bldc/lispBM/README.md

 (unzip input fileInZip optOutputFile)
 ```

 Unzip input.
 Input can be a byte array or a file handle on the SD-card.
 FileInZip is the file in the zip-archive; if it is a string the filename will be used and if it is an integer its sequence number will be used.
-The optional argument optOutputFile can be used to specify a file to write the output too.
+The optional argument optOutputFile can be used to specify a file to write the output to - if it is not provided the decompressed file is returned as a byte array.

 **Note:**
 When optOutputFile is used the firmware buffer is used to temporally store the output file in order to make the operation as fast as possible.
 That means if anything is in the firmware buffer it will be destroyed.
 It also means that the maximum size of the output file is 1.5 MB.